mendixlabs/time-series/README.md

 * Formatting of numbers on y-axis
 * Interactive guidelines
 * Different line color
-* Filling of serie area
+* Filling of series area

 ## Dependencies